mskhc/dev1/content/en/docs/tutorials/kubernetes-basics/deploy-app/deploy-intro.md

 We will cover other options on how to expose your application outside the Kubernetes cluster later, in [Module 4](/docs/tutorials/kubernetes-basics/expose/).
-Also as a basic tutorial, we're not explaining what <code>Pods</code> are in any detail here, it will be covered in later topics.
+Also as a basic tutorial, we're not explaining what `Pods` are in any detail here, it will be covered in later topics.

 The `kubectl proxy` command can create a proxy that will forward communications